 In essence, this strategy comes down to establishing the infrastructure required for analytics teams to move fast and execute.
 These teams need three things-

 Depending on the contents of the raw data, some departments might be uncomfortable disclosing the numbers to the analysis.
 Say, a marketing department wildly overspends on an unsuccessful promotional campaign.
-It might be embarrassing for them to share these numbers with others in the organisation.
+It might be embarrassing for them to share these numbers with others in the organization.

 Like it or not, the success of this strategy hinges on the involvement of the senior management.
-It doesn’t matter how much you invest in your analytics team if their work is not going to be recognised by another department.
+It doesn’t matter how much you invest in your analytics team if their work is not going to be recognized by another department.